LokSrc/discord-musicbot-js/README.md

     help - used to display all the commands

-    loop - used to enable/disable looping current queue.
-NOTE: Currently playing song is not part of queue!!
+    loop - used to enable/disable looping current queue (includes currently playing song)

-    moveme - used to move member from one voice channel to "movemeChannel"
+    moveme - used to move member from one voice channel to "movemeChannel". needs to be set-up in config.json

     radioname - if you have set up radio you can play it with this command NOTE: radioname is what you have set up in config!